Anal dermatitis (overview) L30.8

 This section has been translated automatically.

-In the causal clarification of allergic contact eczema, a search must be made for potential allergens in basics, preservatives or active ingredients in external preparations (ointments, suppositories).
-Intimate sprays, powders, condoms, dyed toilet paper, detergents and disinfectants can also cause contact sensitization.
+Intimate sprays, powders, condoms, dyed toilet paper, detergents and disinfectants can also be the cause of contact sensitization (see below anal eczema contact allergic).
 It is important to exclude hemorrhoidal disease, inverse psoriasis and atopic diathesis (see differential diagnosis below).

 General therapy